goalsgame/ueimporter/ueimporter.md

 On and on the list goes, with more detailed exceptions and ignore patterns.
 There are close to 160 rules listed in the ignore file for the `5.0.0-preview-2` release.

-### Plastic ignorance is not a bliss
+### Ignorance is not a bliss in Plastic

 Then we have Plastic, it prioritizes patterns based on its type, rather than in what order it occur in its `ignore.conf`.
 Two patterns of the same type are applied in the order they appear in the file.
-Exception patterns take precedenceover ignore patterns.
+Exception patterns take precedenceover ignore patterns of the same type.

 So what pattern types are we talking about?
 Quoting the [Pattern evaluation hierarchy](https://www.plasticscm.com/book/#_pattern_files)